MLXIO

 Functionality Purpose

-Static Analysis Detects embedded threats in model artifacts
+Static Analysis Detects unsafe code, secrets, or tampering in artifacts

-Dynamic Analysis Tests model behavior under adversarial input
+Dynamic Analysis Tests behavior under adversarial or abnormal inputs

 Case Studies of ML Security Breaches and Lessons Learned